joshuacox/docker-icinga2/README.md

 ### Icinga Web 2

-Icinga Web 2 can be accessed at http://localhost:3080/icingaweb2 w/ `icingaadmin:icinga` as credentials.
+Icinga Web 2 can be accessed at http://localhost:3080/icingaweb2 w/ `icingaadmin:icinga` as credentials. (these should be changed immediately)

 The configuration is located in /etc/icingaweb2 which is exposed as [volume](#volumes) from docker.